Dominic Thiem: 2022: Out of Top 300, comeback wins, back to top 100

 After withdrawing from the Western & Southern Open due to illness, Thiem played at the Winston-Salem Open reaching the third round defeating J. J. Wolf and Grigor Dimitrov before losing to Jack Draper.
-At the 2022 US Open as a wildcard, he lost in the first round to Pablo Carreño Busta of Spain in four sets.
+At the US Open as a wildcard, he lost in the first round to Pablo Carreño Busta of Spain in four sets.
 Following the US Open, he made the final at the Challenger in Rennes, France, beating Gilles Simon, Ryan Peniston, Adrian Andreev, and Hugo Gaston, losing to former top 25 player Ugo Humbert.
-At the 2022 Gijón Open he reached the semifinals of an ATP tournament for the second time in the season (after Gstaad) defeating fourth seed Francisco Cerundolo.
+At the Gijón Open he reached the semifinals of an ATP tournament for the second time in the season (after Gstaad) defeating fourth seed Francisco Cerundolo.
 He lost to top seed Andrey Rublev in straight sets.
 As a result he climbed more than 30 positions up into the top 150 in the singles rankings to No. 132.
-He also reached the semifinals at the 2022 European Open in Antwerp defeating Hubert Hurkacz.
+He also reached the semifinals at the European Open in Antwerp defeating Hubert Hurkacz.
 He lost to Sebastian Korda in three tight sets.
 He improved close to 20 positions in the rankings to No. 113 becoming Austrian No. 1 again.
-At his home tournament, the 2022 Erste Bank Open in Vienna he defeated Tommy Paul in a tight three sets match with two tiebreaks saving two match points in the process.
+At his home tournament, the Erste Bank Open in Vienna he defeated Tommy Paul in a tight three-set match with two tiebreaks saving two match points in the process.
 He lost to top seed Daniil Medvedev in straight sets.
 He returned to the top 100 on 31 October 2022, ending his 2022 season.